-Services that our plan pays for What you must pay ~ Health and wellness education programs (continued) members must have internet service to access Stitch service.
+Services that our plan pays for What you must pay Health and wellness education programs (continued) members must have internet service to access Stitch service.
 Internet service charges are the responsibility of the SilverSneakers member. \$0 Personal Emergency Response System (PERS) - a medical alert monitoring system that provides access to help 24/7, at the push of a button.
 Your PERS benefits are provided by LifeStation® and include: One personal emergency response system Choice of an in-home system or mobile device with GPS/WiFi Monthly monitoring Necessary chargers and cords To obtain the PERS and begin receiving services, call LifeStation's team 24/7 at 1-855-672-3269 (TTY:711) or visit blueshieldca.com/PERS .
 Services do not apply to the plan's maximum out-of-pocket limit.

 Services that our plan pays for What you must pay Hearing services Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
 Routine (non-Medicare covered) hearing exams (requires prior approval from your PCP).
-Hearing aids Services do not apply to the plan's maximum out-of-pocket limit.
+Hearing aids Services do not apply to the plan's maximum out-ofpocket limit.
 You pay \$0 for Medicare-covered diagnostic hearing exams.
 You pay \$0 for one routine hearing exam per year.
 You pay \$0 for hearing aid fitting/evaluation.
 You pay \$0 for 2 hearing aids (all types, both ears combined) priced up to \$2,000 every year.
 If you choose hearing aids priced above \$2,000, you are responsible for the difference.
 HIV screening We pay for one HIV screening exam every 12 months for people who: Ask for an HIV screening test, or Are at increased risk for HIV infection.
 For women who are pregnant, we pay for up to three HIV screening tests during a pregnancy.
 We also pay for additional HIV screening(s) when recommended by your provider. \$0

-Services th nat our plan pays for What you must pay are e health services, a doctor must tell hey must be provided by a home \$0 for each covered home health visit.
-We pay for the following not listed here: services, and maybe other services aide services (To be benefit, your skilled r ent skilled nursing and home health covered under the home health care nursing and home health aide services fewer than 8 hours per day and 35 Physical therapy, occurrence therapy cupational therapy, and speech Medical and social se ervices Medical equipment a nd supplies
+Services that our plan pays for What you must pay Home health agency care Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency. \$0 for each covered home health visit.
+We pay for the following services, and maybe other services not listed here: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
+Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies